This article explores some of the most common pages you would find on a business website that you might want to include.

 Although this will most certainly make its way into your About section, you might choose to have a more detailed and separate page for your services (if you offer services).
 If you have multiple services or a service that requires further details to be shared, this can be beneficial in a standalone page.

 If you offer lots of products, you’ll probably have a fully-fledged e-commerce site with a variety of different product pages.
 However, if you have a smaller range of products or want them to sit in a specific area of your site, housing them in their own products page can keep things orderly and logical.
-If you need more information about what to put on a product page, see this article.
+See our handy information on what to put on a product page.

 Answering commonly asked questions in an FAQ page can be a fantastic time-saver for both you and your customers.
 You can use the FAQ page to answer questions about your business, products, or services in detail.

 Opinions abound regarding how we’ve surpassed the information age and now rely on the reputation of sources to inform us.
 Allocating a page for testimonials or reviews can help legitimise your products and services.
-To find out how you can encourage more reviews in general, click here.
+See our piece on how you can encourage more reviews in general.

 If you have a business blog, you might choose to have this as a homepage.
 However, it can work really well on its own page/section of the site.
 This designated blog page can be the go-to area for news and updates relating to your business.
-If you need more information about blogs, see our Blogging section, and this guide I wrote on How to Start a Blog.
+If you need more information about getting started then see this guide I wrote on How to Start a Blog.